Brendan-Geoghegan/poodle/README.md

 - created methods for getting all dog data and finding by id
 - creating method for find by breed
 ## bugs
-- i'm feeling lucky button needs event listener so that it does'nt open a new tab with each refresh.
+- i'm feeling lucky button needs event listener so that it doesn't open a new tab with each refresh.
 - tests are needed to check that each function is working properly.
 - areas where hard code is used need to be changed to soft code.
 ## Wins and Challenges